Akshaykumarcp/ML-miscellaneous/evaluation metrics.md

         ```

 - Recall OR True Positive Rate (TPR) OR Sensitivity
+    - attempts to answer “What proportion of actual positives was identified correctly?”
+    - of all actual positives how many are predicted positive
     - Recall/TPR = TP / (TP + FN)
     - In the above case recall is 8 / (8 + 2) = 0.80.
 This means our model identified 80%
         of positive samples correctly.